sa6mwa/obaf/README.md

 ### 6. Continuous Discovery Is Mandatory

 Discovery and delivery happen together.
-Teams explore problems, test assumptions, and validate ideas in real time.
+Teams explore problems, test assumptions (solution hypotheses), and validate ideas in real time.

 ### 7. Evidence Is the Arbiter

-All decisions are made based on learning from real users and data.
-Plans are hypotheses, not contracts.
+All decisions are made based on learning from real users and data. **Plans are hypotheses**, not contracts.

 ### 8. Strategy Is Intent, Not Instruction